 Ariel is a lifelong learner who took herself out of high school so that she could homeschool herself in order to make her education meaningful.
 Ariel then attended Hampshire College, where she focused her studies on creating nurturing learning environments for children and adults.
 She earned her master’s degree at the Seminary of Spiritual Peacemaking.

-Peter Gray is a research professor of psychology at Boston College.
+Peter Gray is a professor emeritus of psychology at Boston College.
 His research and publications span a wide range of fields, including neuroendocrinology, animal behavior, developmental psychology, anthropology, and education.
 Most of his recent work has to do with the value of free, unsupervised play for children’s social, emotional, and intellectual development.

 Peter has expanded on these ideas extensively, for the general public, in in his book, Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life (Basic Books, 2013).
 His research includes follow-up studies of young people who did not attend conventional school, but directed their own education either at home (unschooling) or at a democratic school.
 He is also author of a highly regarded college textbook, Psychology (Worth Publishers), now in its 7th edition, and he writes a regular blog for Psychology Today magazine.